Cannaregio

 Traghettos.

-While most gondola rides are somewhat tragic, a traghetto gives you maximum bang for your tourist buck.
 Known as the Grand Canal’s ‘fifth bridge’, €2 gets you to the other side in style.
 (Although you may have to stand, which is entertaining when you encounter full vaporetto wash).
 Whilst not all seem to be running and the piers are hard to track down, the Traghettos themselves are highly distinctive in having gondolieri front and back.
-There’s a convenient stop right next to Rialto market.

 Calle del Traghetto, Cannaregio.
 Search for 45°26'31.9"N 12°19'52.0"E

-There’s no longer any traghetto here, but at the end is my third favourite spot in Venice.
+There’s no longer any traghetti here, but at the end is my third favourite spot in Venice.
 It takes a little finding, but the sotoportego opens onto your own ‘undiscovered’ view of the Canal Grando.

 https://www.youtube.com/watch?v=VFy41dBVmnk